 As a seasoned professional, you’ve meticulously crafted your niche, sharpened your skills, and mastered your field.
 However, in the dynamic realm of careers, adaptability reigns supreme.

-For more on this …
+For more on …